Do you have allergies? Make sure you clean this at home.

 Quick Fix: Consider fabric protectant for furniture.
 The solution will prevent stains from attaching and setting deeper into the upholstery fibers.
 In addition, vacuum weekly and bring in a professional cleaning service at least once a year (or two to three times if you have pets or children).
-Chem-Dry uses a proprietary Hot Carbonating Extraction process that is both green and proven to remove an average of 98.1 percent of common household allergens from carpets and upholstery.
-When combined with their sanitizer, it also removes an average of 89 percent of airborne bacteria.
+Chem-Dry uses a proprietary Hot Carbonating Extraction process that is both Chem-Dry Green Certified and proven to remove an average of 98 percent of common non-living allergens* from carpets and upholstery.

 The Culprit – Blinds & Ceiling Fans

 Because blinds are next to windows, they quickly collect dust and dirt particles.
 So do ceiling fans, and when we turn them on, the accumulated dust and dirt gets re-distributed around the house.